 “Ronnie Hughes with his sandals and beard could not have been more different to Graham Morris (Ex Rolls Royce FRC Chair and Liam’s other mentor).
 He left social housing to set up as a life coach and social enterprise developer.
 But he was great for me too, helping me weather the emotional and personal resilience challenges which come when you take over the hot seat.
 His support and gentle but persistent questioning of my motives and responses was invaluable and helped get me through some very tough times.”

 Get through the tough times he did too, building FRC into a significant and sizeable social enterprise before going on to be Chief Executive of Jamie Oliver’s ‘Fifteen’ restaurants and, since 2008, co-founding and running his own Wavelength.
 Along the way he’s been a constant and irreverent commentator on society and all things social in his regular Pioneer’s Post columns.
 Including recently and gloriously being a thorn in the British establishment’s side wondering about all that Big Society money.
 He’s no day at the beach and he wouldn’t want to be.
-I’m proud to know him.
+So I’m proud to know him.

 Beginning with ‘A for Anxiety’ and the ‘bowel melting worry’ of sleepless nights learning to cope with the growing size of FRC’s monthly salary bill:

 “What if we don’t achieve £40k?
-We’ll have to let people go…What about all those unemployed guys we’ve recruited?…What will everyone say…about the business?
+We’ll have to let people go…What about all those unemployed people we’ve recruited?…What will everyone say…about the business?
 About me?
 In and out of half sleep, coming wide-awake at 4am…it’s always 4am for me.”

 So what did we talk about that day, Liam, Lucy and me?
 Can’t remember.
 I remember the laughter, the reflecting, the mutual insights and mystifications.
-And I remember the bit where Lucy took over Liam’s discussion-leader role and interviewed the two of us about the time when I was one of Liam’s mentors.
+And I remember the bit where Lucy took over Liam’s discussion-leader role and interviewed the two of us about when I was one of Liam’s mentors.
 But the actual words?
 I’ll have to wait for the Podcasts like everyone else.

 Except I have kept these words.
-Liam had given us both some notice of some of the things he wanted to talk to us about and I thought my answer to one of the questions needed to be written down in advance, so I’d do both myself and my younger self justice with my answer on the day.
+Liam had given us both some notice of a couple of the things he wanted to talk to us about and I thought my answer to one of the questions needed to be written down in advance, so I’d do both myself and my younger self justice with my answer on the day.

 Liam – “What advice would you give to the 20 year old young version of yourself?”